bgord/knowledge/README.md

 - Favicon size
 - DNS records
 - Perceived brightness of a color
+- Technical debt
+- Refactoring
+- Writing tests in a project where there are no tests
+- Alpinist's refactoring rule
+- Refactoring return of investment

 ### [css](css.md)
 - Remove the red border of an empty input value that's required